MR-Prey3r/MR-Prey3r/README.md

 # 💫 Who is MR_Prey3r? / About Me:
 Currently working on and learning InfoSec<br>
 I'm looking for someone to collaborate with who is passionate about cyber security and has the same mind like me hehe<br>
 Jokes aside, if you are a beginner in penetration testing or websec assessmeent thing and looking for someone collaborate with then feel free to get in touch!
-You can simply DM me on twitter or mail me at rubaethasanariyan@gmail.com
+You can simply DM me on twitter

 You can ask me about cyber security and some web dev stuffs (if I know the answer hehe)